sysrepo/sysrepo/README.md

 Full support of this extension is provided by *libyang*.
 But for mounted data trees to be parsed successfully, the extension needs state data of [ietf-yang-schema-mount](https://datatracker.ietf.org/doc/html/rfc8528#section-3.3) describing the supported mount points and `ietf-yang-library` defining the mounted YANG schema (context).
-These data should be provided as standard *sysrepo* `operational` data and will automatically be used when parsing YANG data with mounted data.
+These data must be provided as standard *sysrepo* **push** `operational` data and will automatically be used when parsing YANG data with mounted data.
+No pull data will be used for this purpose.

+Note that different `ietf-yang-library` data are expected for *inline* and *shared* mount points.
+For the former, standard top-level `yang-library` data subtree is expected, which is actually describing the parent context but having a different inline mounted context is not supported.
+For a *shared* mount point, however, the `yang-library` data are expected to be present as a child of the node in the parent context with the `mount-point` extension instance.
+These data describe a set of YANG modules independent of the YANG modules in the parent context.

 ## Factory Default